z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.md

 :   Refuse to drop the column or constraint if there are any dependent objects.
 This is the default behavior.

 trigger\_name
-:   Name of a single trigger to disable or enable.
+:   Name of a single trigger to deactivate or activate.
 Note that Greenplum Database does not support triggers.

 ALL
-:   Disable or enable all triggers belonging to the table including constraint related triggers.
+:   Deactivate or activate all triggers belonging to the table including constraint related triggers.
 This requires superuser privilege.

 USER
-:   Disable or enable all user-created triggers belonging to the table.
+:   Deactivate or activate all user-created triggers belonging to the table.

 index\_name
 :   The index name on which the table should be marked for clustering.
 Note that `CLUSTER` is not the recommended way to physically reorder a table in Greenplum Database because it takes so long.
 It is better to recreate the table with [CREATE TABLE AS](CREATE_TABLE_AS.html) and order it by the index column\(s\).